Just some brief notes/examples to act as basics stats reminders.

 which (I think) can be re-stated as

-also note1 (just in case one is easier to determine than another):
+also note (just in case one is easier to determine than another):

 so (perhaps) alternatively: